Caserta-Concepts/docker_eval/README.md

     4. Run "docker run -p 8888:8888 caserta_evaluation " to launch docker container

-5. Back to Windows web browser, Go to jupyter link "  <your ip address (see above)>:8888  " and complete the evaluation.
+5. Back to Windows web browser, Go to jupyter link "  <your vm ip address (see above)>:8888  " and complete the evaluation.

 6. Download the notebook as a .ipynb file and send to Andre Chapman (andre@caserta.com)